MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-data-enrichment-manage-script.md

 ---
 title: Manage IP address ranges using the API
-description: This article provides information on how to use the API to manage IP address ranges in Cloud App Security. ms.date: 01/04/2021 ms.topic: how-to
+description: This article provides information on how to use the API to manage IP address ranges in Defender for Cloud Apps. ms.date: 01/04/2021 ms.topic: how-to
 ---